ericharm/plant-music/readme.md

 Start the Node server.

-Open plant-music.pd in Pure Data and click the bang labeled 'start'
+Open plant-music.pd in Pure Data and click the message labeled 'start'

 ## Summary